Superior (film)

-Superior is a 2021 American thriller/drama film directed by Erin Vassilopoulos in her feature-length directorial debut, based on her 2015 short film of the same name.
+Superior is a 2021 American thriller/drama film directed by Erin Vassilopoulos in their feature-length directorial debut, based on her 2015 short film of the same name.
 The film was co-written by Erin Vassilopoulos and Alessandra Mesa.
 The film stars Alessandra Mesa and Ani Mesa (reprising their roles from the short), Pico Alexander and Jake Hoffman.

 The film held its world premiere at the 2021 Sundance Film Festival on January 30, 2021 and received a theatrical release in the United States on March 25, 2022 by Factory 25.

 Premise

 On the run, Marian returns to her hometown to hide out with her identical twin sister, Vivian, and in doing so alters the trajectory of both their lives.